 When do we usually give compliments?
 To those we know well and like?
 To those we want something from?
 To the people who are popular and trendy?
 To those who are not a threat to us because they’re not better looking or smarter or more successful than we are?
 And how often are the compliments we decide to give honest expressions of how we feel?

-We’re conditioned to always calculate what we say and do and carefully gauge the effects of our words and actions against the consequence of those words and actions as they relate to our possible benefit.
+We’re conditioned to always calculate what we say and do and carefully gauge the effects of our words and actions against the consequences of those words and actions as they relate to our possible benefit.
 Or, simply said, we’re taught — whether overtly or in subtle ways — to filter ourselves depending on who we are talking to and what we may need from that person.

 I’ve never been very good at playing that game.
 I’ve been told I wear my heart on my sleeve and I say what’s on my mind as if those things are somehow defects.
 I remind myself that the world is ass-backwards instead of trying to contort myself to fit the unnatural mold of “how adults should be.”